-Rose’s decade of public interest work spans state service, legal aid, and all branches of the federal government.
-Currently, Rose is a Deputy Attorney General in the Office of the California Attorney General’s Public Rights Division.
-She litigates complex affirmative cases and engages in policy advocacy that affect millions of people.
-Her work focuses on ghost guns, servicemembers and veterans, and student loans and disability.
-She led a successful suit that challenged the Trump administration’s failure to implement the Public Service Loan Forgiveness (PSLF) program.
-Rose was selected as one of thirty Public Rights Project Affirmative Leaders Fellows nationwide to deepen the impact of her office’s work to protect vulnerable communities in collaboration with public litigators across the country.
+Prior to joining Stanford Law School, Rose was a Deputy Attorney General in the California Attorney General’s Office, where she helped lead impact litigation and policy advocacy affecting millions of people.
+Her work focused primarily on gun violence prevention and veterans’ rights.
+She also led a successful suit that challenged the Trump administration’s failure to implement the Public Service Loan Forgiveness (PSLF) program.
+Rose was selected as one of thirty Public Rights Project Affirmative Leaders Fellows nationwide to deepen the impact of her office’s work to protect marginalized communities in collaboration with public litigators across the country.

-Previously, Rose served as a Skadden Fellow and Supervising Attorney at Swords to Plowshares, where she founded a Medical-Legal Partnership for unhoused and low-income veterans in Oakland, California.
+Before that, Rose served as a Skadden Fellow and Supervising Attorney at Swords to Plowshares, where she founded a Medical-Legal Partnership for unhoused and low-income veterans in Oakland, California.
 The partnership integrated legal and mental health services for veterans who were kicked out of the military consequent to sexual assault, racial discrimination, or mental health conditions.

 Rose clerked for the Honorable Theodore A. McKee, then Chief Judge of the U.S. Court of Appeals for the Third Circuit.
-Her federal service also includes working for Senator Blumenthal on his Senate Judiciary Committee and women’s health portfolios, and at the White House in the Obama administration on Native American Affairs.
+Her federal service also includes working for Senator Blumenthal on his Senate Judiciary Committee and gun violence prevention portfolios, and at the White House in the Obama administration on Native American Affairs.
 Before law school, Rose worked at the U.S. Department of Health & Human Services, where she was nominated to serve on the Health Reform Evaluation Committee.
 She received Exceptional Achievement and Special Service awards for her work to improve the Medicare hospice program.

 Rose has written about sexual assault, veterans, mental health, and end-of-life issues in prominent outlets, including: Wall Street Journal, Los Angeles Times, Washington Post, New York Times, San Francisco Chronicle, Chicago Tribune, USA Today, The Hill, Boston Globe, Albuquerque Journal, and Slate.
 In 2021, she received awards from the National Society of Newspaper Columnists for her crisis commentary and social justice writing.